Guadalupe Island Biosphere Reserve

-The Guadalupe Island Biosphere Reserve, (Reserva de la Biosfera Isla Guadalupe in Spanish), is located in the Pacific Ocean and is part of Baja California state of Mexico.
+The Guadalupe Island Biosphere Reserve, (Reserva de la Biosfera Isla Guadalupe in Spanish), is in the Pacific Ocean and part of Baja California state of Mexico.
 The Reserve consists of Guadalupe Island and several small islands nearby plus a large expanse of surrounding ocean.
 The Reserve was created by the government of Mexico on 25 April 2005 and is located 250 km from the mainland.
 The Reserve is 4770 sqkm in size of which 263 sqkm is land and the remainder is water.

 The Guadalupe Island Biosphere Reserve is in the Southern Californian Pacific Marine Ecoregion and recognized as an important site for preserving the biodiversity of marine and bird life and the often-unique island vegetation.
-In the 19th century the population of marine mammals was decimated by commercial hunters.
+In the 19th century, commercial hunters decimated the population of marine mammals.
 The vegetation of Guadalupe Island was severely damaged by an excessive population of introduced goats and predation by feral cats has caused the extinction of several endemic bird species.